My Leaning Frame

 I do not hasten to another’s seat

-But kneel to your breathe
+But kneel to your breath

 and my own sweet sighs.